sourav4243/CineMaa/README.md

 ## Usage

 1. Prepare the dataset:
-    - Ensure you have a dataset of movies and user ratings.
-You can use datasets like [MovieLens](https://grouplens.org/datasets/movielens/).
+    - Ensure you have the dataset `Top_10000_Movies_IMDb.csv` in the `data` directory.

-2. Preprocess the data:
+2. Run the recommendation script:
-    - Run the preprocessing script to clean and prepare the data for training.
+    - Use the script to generate movie recommendations.

     ```sh
-    python preprocess.py
+    python src/main.py
     ```

-3. Train the model:
-    - Train the recommendation model using the prepared data.

-    ```sh
-    python train.py
-    ```

-4. Generate recommendations:
-    - Use the trained model to generate movie recommendations for a user.

-    ```sh
-    python recommend.py --user_id <USER_ID>
-    ```

 ## Project Structure

-- `data/`: Contains the dataset files.
+- `data/`: Contains the dataset file.
-- `preprocess.py`: Script for data preprocessing.
-- `train.py`: Script for training the recommendation model.
-- `recommend.py`: Script for generating recommendations.
+  - `Top_10000_Movies_IMDb.csv`: The dataset file containing movie information.
-- `models/`: Contains the trained models.
+- `src/`: Contains the source code.
-- `notebooks/`: Jupyter notebooks for exploratory data analysis and model experimentation.
+  - `main.py`: The main script for preprocessing the data and generating recommendations.
-- `requirements.txt`: List of dependencies.
+- `README.md`: Provides an overview of the project, installation instructions, usage, etc.
+- `requirements.txt`: Lists the dependencies required to run the project.
+- `LICENSE`: Specifies the license under which the project is distributed.

+## How It Works

+1. **Data Loading**:
+    - The dataset is loaded using pandas.

+2. **Data Preprocessing**:
+    - Relevant columns are selected.
+    - String representations of lists are converted to actual lists.
+    - Spaces are removed from names in the `Directors`, `Stars`, and `Genre` columns.
+    - A `tags` column is created by combining `Genre`, `Plot`, `Directors`, and `Stars`.
+    - The tags are joined into a single string and converted to lowercase.
+    - Words in the tags are stemmed using PorterStemmer.

+3. **Vectorization**:
+    - The tags are converted to vectors using `CountVectorizer`.

+4. **Similarity Calculation**:
+    - Cosine similarity is calculated between the vectors.
+    - The similarity matrix is cached to improve performance on subsequent runs.

+5. **Recommendation**:
+    - The `recommend` function takes a movie name as input and prints the top 5 similar movies based on cosine similarity.

 ## Contributing